Beliavsky/Fortran-code-on-GitHub/README.md

 [Hard-fit-by-minimization](https://github.com/LaszloSToth/Hard-fit-by-minimization): efficient program to fit a stress-strain curve by the empirical function derived from crystal plasticity, by LaszloSToth

+[hyplas](https://github.com/mestradam/hyplas): finite element program for implicit small and large strain analysys of hyperelastic and elasto-plastic two-dimensional and axisymmetric solids, from the book [Computational Methods for Plasticity: Theory and Applications](https://www.wiley.com/legacy/wileychi/desouzaneto/)

 [Inverse Design of Materials by Multi-objective optimization (IM2ODE)](https://github.com/YueyuZhang/IM2ODE): target properties of concern include the optical and electronic-structure properties of semiconductors, hardness of crystals, etc, by Yueyu Zhang et al.  IM2ODE can easily predict the atomic configurations with desired properties for three dimensional structure, interface and cluster, even complex defect in solid.

 [Nonlinear MetaMaterial MPI Solver (NM^3)](https://github.com/wonnie87/NMCube): odes and example files used in paper, "High-Performance Large-Scale Simulation of Multi-stable Metastructures", by M. Hwang, C. Scalo, and A. F. Arrieta, to be published.